Massive Whale Petey 200 Event Rules

 During The Massive Whale Petey driver communication is reduced to a single channel on the radio called “WHALEPETEY”.
 Drivers who wish to have open communication with each other during live races must add “WHALEPETEY” to their radio list and speak ONLY on that channel.
 Drivers may only speak over the normal iRacing channel to reach RACECONTROL.
 Violators will have their chat muted.
 Drivers with their chat muted may find themselves at a major disadvantage during the event!

 We WILL NOT clear iRacing issued black flags or 'meatball black flags'.
 There are no meatball flags, only meatball drivers.
-Micing up to ask for a clear of an iRacing black flag will result in chat being muted.
+Asking for a clear of an iRacing black flag will result in chat being muted.

 Drivers are not permitted to ask RACECONTROL “why” a call was made, or argue any case during a live event.
 Violations of this rule will result in chat being muted.